chainguard-dev/edu/content/chainguard/chainguard-images/shared-responsibility-model/index.md

 Chainguard Base Images are foundational container images designed for use in multistage builds, providing a secure and minimal starting point for organizations to build their custom applications.

 ### Key Characteristics
-1. Minimal Core: Built using a distroless approach, containing only essential components to minimize the attack surface.
+1. **Minimal Core**: Built using a distroless approach, containing only essential components to minimize the attack surface.
-2. Regularly Updated: Continuously maintained with the latest security patches and version updates.
+2. **Regularly Updated**: Continuously maintained with the latest security patches and version updates.
-3. Low to Zero CVEs: Rigorously scanned and maintained to minimize known vulnerabilities in the base layers.
+3. **Low to Zero CVEs**: Rigorously scanned and maintained to minimize known vulnerabilities in the base layers.
-4. Layered Security Responsibility:
+4. **Layered Security Responsibility**:
     * Custom Code layer is the responsibility of the customer
     * Toolchains and System layers are secured and maintained by Chainguard
-5. Toolchains Layer:
+5. **Toolchains Layer**:
     * Definition: Includes development tools, compilers, and language runtimes necessary for building applications.
     * Examples: Go compiler, Java Development Kit (JDK), PHP interpreter
     * Responsibility: Chainguard manages CVE removal and updates
     * Importance: Provides secure, up-to-date tools for application compilation and runtime
-6. Systems Layer:
+6. **Systems Layer**:
     * Definition: Comprises base system libraries and core utilities essential for container functionality.
     * Examples: `glibc`, `openssl`, and other basic Unix utilities
     * Responsibility: Chainguard handles vulnerability management and updates
     * Importance: Ensures a secure foundation for all other layers of the container image
-7. Compliance with CHP Levels: Adhere to Chainguard's Container Hardening Policy, typically at lower levels (CHP1-CHP2) to allow for customer customization.
+7. **Compliance with CHP Levels**: Adhere to Chainguard's Container Hardening Policy, typically at lower levels (CHP1-CHP2) to allow for customer customization.
-8. SLSA Conformance: Built in accordance with Supply-chain Levels for Software Artifacts (SLSA) guidelines.
+8. **SLSA Conformance**: Built in accordance with Supply-chain Levels for Software Artifacts (SLSA) guidelines.
-9. Verifiable Integrity: Signed and verified to ensure trustworthiness throughout the software supply chain.
+9. **Verifiable Integrity**: Signed and verified to ensure trustworthiness throughout the software supply chain.
-10. SBOM Generation: Includes a comprehensive Software Bill of Materials for the base layers, aiding in transparency and auditing.
+10. **SBOM Generation**: Includes a comprehensive Software Bill of Materials for the base layers, aiding in transparency and auditing.
-11. FIPS Compliance: Versions available that meet Federal Information Processing Standards for the base layers.
+11. **FIPS Compliance**: Versions available that meet Federal Information Processing Standards for the base layers.
-12. Rapid Patching: Covered by Chainguard's SLA for quick addressing of newly discovered vulnerabilities in the base layers.
+12. **Rapid Patching**: Covered by Chainguard's SLA for quick addressing of newly discovered vulnerabilities in the base layers.
-13. Optimized for Customization: Designed to be easily extended with custom application code and additional dependencies.
+13. **Optimized for Customization**: Designed to be easily extended with custom application code and additional dependencies.

 ### Use Cases
 * Ideal for organizations building custom applications that require a secure foundation